Before You Arrive

 Key on-campus service locations for the graduate student community

-In addition to your graduate department, you will need to connect with other offices and services at McMaster
+In addition to your graduate department, you may need to connect with other offices and services at McMaster.

 Expandable List

-Located in Gilmour Hall (Building 20 on Campus Map), second floor, Room 212.
+Located in Gilmour Hall, second floor, Room 212.

 The School of Graduate Studies plays an important role in the graduate student experience.
 We are here to answer questions; offer academic, research and professional supports; connect you to the broader McMaster graduate community; and help you succeed at McMaster University.